kdd-cup-2013-ntu/track1/README.md

 	(4) nltk 2.0

 # How to train models
-1) Type "make" to compile codes.
+1) Type "make" to create necessary directories and compile codes.

 2) Set paths in SETTINGS.json